If you want to improve your learning and retentive capacity, good study habits are key, and they’re not difficult to pick up.

 It is no doubt you face a lot of issues in your daily lives, and these things compete for your attention.
 This makes it difficult for you to focus during your learning or study sessions.

-These issues will never go away at any point in time, but you will need to be proactive in improving study habits that can help you hack your learning.
+These issues will never go away completely, so you will need to be proactive in improving study habits that can help you hack your learning.

 Find out why study habits are important and the habits you need to cultivate to enhance your knowledge.